 Fruit salad should also be made about an hour before for freshness.
 Squeeze lemon over apples and pears so they don’t brown.

 Brewing Tea Tips

 Before guests arrive, you’ll want to fill each tea kettle with hot water.
-This is a great tasks to give to someone who is helping you prep before the party.
+This is a great task to give to someone helping you prep before the party.
 Hot water duty!

 To make it easy, we used this electric glass teapot that boils water within a few minutes!
 We were able to fill all 5 ceramic teapots with hot water in about 15 minutes.
 I can’t recommend this item enough.